 The beautiful Esther dazzled King Xerxes more than any of the others.
 Enthralled with her loveliness, he made her his queen.

 This story gets even more interesting when you know a little about King Xerxes and the Persian Empire.
 Although not in the Bible, history reveals the kind of man he was.

 Xerxes was a king of war.
 He assembled the largest and most well equipped fighting force ever put into the field up to that time in history.
 He amassed an army of over two million men and four thousand ships.
 Known to be merciless, Xerxes was not a man to be trifled with.

 One day, Mordecai overheard some men plotting to kill the King.
 Unknown to anyone, including the King, evil was about to encroach the palace and all 127 provinces of the Persian Empire.

 This evil sprang from an egomaniacal man named Haman who was a high ranking official in the King’s court.
 Haman hated Mordecai because Mordecai would not bow down to him.
 The anti-Semitic Haman devised a sinister plan to annihilate all of the Jews in the Persian Empire.

 Haman tricked the king into issuing a decree to all 127 provinces with the order to destroy and kill all the Jews – young and old, women and children.

-Knowing this would put her life in grave danger, Esther sent word to Mordecai and asked that all the Jews of the city would fast and pray for three days and nights.
+Esther understood this and knew she would be putting her life in imminent danger.
+She sent word to Mordecai and requested that all the Jews of the city fast and pray for three days and nights.
+She said,

 On the third day, Esther adorned herself in her royal robes and approached the king in his inner court.
 When he saw her, he was pleased and held out his golden scepter.
 He asked her, “What is it, Queen Esther?
 What is your request?
 Even up to half the kingdom, it will be given you.”